-- Goal H-G6: has been expanded to include of supportive housing. - Policy P-36: mimics the statutory language regarding supportive housing and establishes as matter of policy that up to fifty (50) units of supportive housing is a by-right use in zoning districts that permit multifamily and mixed uses inclusive of nonresidential zones that permit multifamily. - Implementation Measure H-IM49 is the program that directs the County undertake the necessary amendments to the zoning regulations for supportive housing.
-The timeline for completion of the needed amendments to the zoning regulations in December 31, 2019. - 2.
-Government Code Section 65583.2 et seq.
-This section spells out the content and analysis requirements of the land inventory, and establishes thresholds for suitability for regional housing needs.
-Several substantive amendments were made to this section of the housing element law.
+- Goal H-G6: has been expanded to include of supportive housing. - Policy P-36: mimics the statutory language regarding supportive housing and establishes as matter of policy that up to fifty (50) units of supportive housing is a by-right use in zoning districts that permit multifamily and mixed uses inclusive of nonresidential zones that permit multifamily. - Implementation Measure H- IM51 is the program that directs the County undertake the necessary amendments to the zoning regulations for supportive and transitional housing.
+The timeline for completion of the needed amendments to the zoning regulations in December 31, 2019.